The Secret of Santa Vittoria: Cast

+Production

+Ben Maddow, who worked on the script, called the film "terrible.
+The script had already been written and [co-screenwriter] William Rose did not want to bother making any changes, so I was just along for the ride."

 Release

 The world premiere was held in Westwood, Los Angeles on October 17, 1969 to benefit the Reiss-Davis Child Study Center, with Gregory Peck as chairman.

 It was selected as the opening-night film for the 13th Annual San Francisco International Film Festival.

 Reception

 The film earned theatrical rentals of $2.7 million in the United States and Canada and $6.5 million worldwide, which was considered a disappointment considering the popularity of the novel.

 Awards and nominations

 The film was nominated for two Academy Awards for Best Film Editing (William A. Lyon and Earle Herdan) and Best Music Score (Ernest Gold).
 It was nominated for an Eddie award by the American Cinema Editors for best edited feature film.